thegetty/quire/.github/PULL_REQUEST_TEMPLATE/pull_request_bugfix.md

 - [ ] I have made my changes in a new branch and not directly in the main branch

-- [ ] I have added tests that prove my fix is effective

 - [ ] I am requesting feedback on a draft pull request